deesclouds/survey-form/README.md

 ## Optimizations

-I rebuilt this survey form since my prior survey form's layout was not providing users a positive experience to complete them.
+I updated this survey form since my previous survey form's style did not provide customers with a nice experience while completing it.

 ## Lessons Learned:

-Since my prior survey form was not a positive experience for my users.
-I realized that I would practice building a survey from freecodecamp to make sure I was providing a better app for my users to receive feedback to improve future projects.
+Because my previous survey form does not provide a great experience for my users.
+I decided to develop a survey from freecodecamp to ensure that I was giving a better user experience in the future, so that I could gather feedback and continue to improve on future projects.

 ## Project Objectives:

 Build a Survey Form

 Objective: Build an app that is functionally similar to https://survey-form.freecodecamp.rocks

 User Stories: